Python Tutorials: A Quick Guide to Boosting Algorithms in Python

 Optimizing the xgboost:

-We can optimize the XG boost for better accuracy depending upon the type of data set.
+We can optimize the XG boost for better accuracy depending on the type of data set.

 - Regularization: by adjusting the L2 and L1 hyper-parameter, we can achieve precision.
 Increasing the value makes the model conservative